 Beginning a new school session with games like these can help you and your students get to know each other, cooperate, and build empathy and connection.

-In the wake of the El Paso and Dayton shootings, how can we foster a classroom climate where every student feels supported - and where we can talk about these upsetting issues?
+How can we foster a classroom climate where every student feels supported - and where we can talk about the issues that are upsetting us?
 Here are some ideas.